JuliaSymbolics/Symbolics.jl/docs/src/manual/ode.md

 # Symbolic ODE Solving

-While not all ODEs have an analyitcal solution, symbolic ODE solving is provided by Symbolics.jl for subsets of cases for which known analytical solutions can be obtained.
+While not all ODEs have an analytical solution, symbolic ODE solving is provided by Symbolics.jl for subsets of cases for which known analytical solutions can be obtained.
 These expressions can then be merged with other techniques in order to accelerate code or gain a deeper understanding of real-world systems.